Limited Time Offer

 So what does the seminar cover?
 Good question!
 The simple answer is sooooo much technical and strategic info on starting a match the right way.
 Broadly speaking the seminar is broken down into three sections.

-- Part Two covers guard pulling including the correct mechanics for pulling guard and why you need to know the double pull.
-Check out this short sample covering a key guard pulling concept:
+- Guard pulling including the correct mechanics for pulling guard and why you need to know the double pull

-- Part Three is all about strategy and covers when you should pull guard, how to cheekily steak two, and what to do when it all goes wrong.
+- Strategy and covers when you should pull guard, how to cheekily sneak two points, and what to do when it all goes wrong.

 So what’s the cost?

-All you need to do is click the link below, and complete your information.
+All you need to do is click the button below, and complete your information.
 As soon as you’ve done that and you’ll get instant access to all the videos.

-If you want to learn the best way to start a Jiu Jitsu match, this is for you.
+If you want to learn the best way to handle the standing part of a Jiu Jitsu match, this is for you.